Sherman Andrus: Biography

 Andrus joined The Imperials in February 1972, replacing the departing Greg Gordon.
-He recorded as co-lead singer along with Terry Blackwood for their albums Imperials (1972),Imperials LIVE (1973),Follow the Man with the Music (1974),Grammy winning No Shortage (1975), and Just Because (1976) before joining Blackwood in a new duo Andrus, Blackwood and Company.
+He sang as baritone and co-lead singer along with Terry Blackwood.
+He appears on their albums Imperials (1972), Imperials LIVE (1973), Follow the Man with the Music (1974), Grammy winning No Shortage (1975), and Just Because (1976).
+He then join with Blackwood to form a contemporary duo Andrus, Blackwood and Company.
 That pairing would release six albums from 1977 to 1984.